DerRealeHier/sqush.io/README.md

 flask db upgrade
 ```

-If you run for the very first time without any migration history, you can also just start the app — `db.create_all()` runs automatically on startup.
+If you run for the very first time without any migration history, you can also just start the app: `db.create_all()` runs automatically on startup.

 ### 6. Run the development server